-The** likelihood that your child** WILL at some point be surrounded by people drinking or using drugs and being offered drugs is overwhelming.
+It is likely that at some point your child will be surrounded by people drinking or using drugs and being offered drugs.
 He must know to expect this, he must expect his some of his peers (the more negative and insecure ones) to ‘ridicule’ him if he refuses to join in.
 He must know in his heart that he must walk out of this environment if he is to stay sober.
 It’s a matter of personal integrity.
 He must truly understand the damage that can occur if drugs are abused, all the way up to and including overdose and addiction.
 Obviously, this information must be shared on a gentle gradient in the early years.

 Parents must set a good example of sobriety as well.
 If a parent says that drug abuse is not acceptable but then drinks frequently or uses prescription drugs that could be avoided, this mixed message will undermine the parent’s desire to keep the child sober.

-Of course, if the parent is using illicit drugs or abusing prescription drugs or alcohol, the best thing he could do to keep the child sober is get himself cleaned up, followed by this drug education.
+Of course, if the parent is using illicit drugs or abusing prescription drugs or alcohol, the best thing he could do to keep the child sober is to get himself cleaned up, followed by an educating his child.